-If the cluster manager keeps killing one or both SMWs, it usually means that the cluster has lost the heartbeat because of a communication issue.
+If the cluster manager repeatedly kills one or both SMWs with the STONITH capability, it usually means that the cluster has lost the heartbeat because of a communication issue.
 In this situation, check that the eth2 and eth4 cables are connected correctly on each SMW.
-For more information, see Network Connections on page 18.
+For more information, see Confirm the Required Network Connections on page 23.

-7.4 If Failover Occurs During the xtbootsys Boot Process
+8.4 Failover Occurs During the xtbootsys Boot Process